 - Schedule a general dentist appointment every six months.

-- Have proper teeth cleaning completed during your visits.
+- Have a thorough teeth cleaning completed during your visits.

 - If you have cavities, consider root canal procedures to protect your implants.